 The Fitzroy Basin Report Card reports on aquatic ecosystem health of freshwater and estuarine condition for the Fitzroy Basin, as well as drinking water results for Rockhampton and Central Highlands.
 The report card helps inform consideration of whether current management strategies are proving successful in maintaining the health of aquatic ecosystems and helps guide and improve planning and investments towards improved aquatic ecosystem health by governments and all partner organisations.

 The Gladstone Harbour Report card reports on estuarine and marine condition in the harbour based on monitoring of ecological and biological indicators, and also reports on social, economic and cultural indicators.
 The report card helps enable stakeholders to have confidence in the efforts to maintain and improve the health of the harbour.

-The Mackay–Whitsunday Report Card reports on the health of the region’s waterways, including the catchments of the Don, Proserpine, Pioneer, O’Connell and Plane basins, eight estuaries, and the inshore and offshore marine areas to the eastern boundary of the Great Barrier Reef.
-The report helps community, industry, science, tourism and government to work together to determine how and where we can do more to look after our waterways.
+The Mackay–Whitsunday–Isaac Report Card, reports on the health of the region’s waterways, including the catchments of the Don, Proserpine, Pioneer, O’Connell and Plane basins, 8 estuaries, and the inshore and offshore marine areas to the eastern boundary of the Great Barrier Reef.
+The report card helps community, industry, science, tourism and government to work together to determine what more can be done to look after our waterways.